donald-macritchie/alan-turing-history/README.md

 ### Validator Testing

 - HTML
-  - No Errors were returned when passing through the offcial [W3C validator](https://validator.w3.org/)
+  - No Errors were returned when passing through the official [W3C validator](https://validator.w3.org/)

 - CSS
   - No errors were returned when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/)